Random Maps: Jump to Version 3.0 Upgrade Guide!

 Snippets

-The idea is to pre-define Snippets which this plugin will randomly connect to create appealing dungeons to explore.
+The idea is to pre-define Snippets, which this plugin will randomly connect to create appealing dungeons to explore.
 A snippet is a fundamental base element of the resulting maze, in detail: straights, turns, dead-ends, T-forks, and one crossing.

-(4 * snippet's width) + 5
+(4 * snippet's width/height) + 5

 However, you are free to draw whatever you wish.
 For example, it is not required for the blank tile to be completely black.
 When designing a forest, it could be nice to use grass here, which is passable for the player.